BIGJRA/BIGJRA.github.io/rejuv.md

 You'll then get the *Magma Stone but* be presented with a choice.
 It is up to you what to choose: the story will split here a bit.
-Choosing “Keep It” grants (+1 Karma).
+Choosing "Keep It" grants (+1 Karma).
 Jump to the section corresponding to your choice.

 ## Valor Mountain